How Does Intune Issue SCEP Certificates with EZCA?

 What is SCEP?

-Before we get started we must understand what is Simple Certificate Enrollment Protocol (SCEP).
-SCEP is a certificate enrollment standard that enables devices to issue certificates by using a key provided by a 3rd party.
+SCEP, or Simple Certificate Enrollment Protocol (SCEP), is a certificate enrollment standard that enables devices to issue certificates by using a key provided by a 3rd party.
 The Certificate Authority (CA) must be able to communicate with this trusted third party (in this case Intune) to validate that the key provided by the device is allowed to request a certificate.

-If you already have an on-premises AD with an ADCS CA, Microsoft has a guide on the other services you must add to issue certificates with Intune SCEP.
+If you already have an on-premises Active Directory with an ADCS CA, Microsoft has a guide on how to configure the required services to issue certificates with Intune SCEP.

 When an employee leaves the company or a device is compromised, it is important to revoke the certificates issued to them.
 EZCA automatically revokes SCEP certificates when the device or user is removed from Intune (usually within a few hours).
 However, certificate revocation only takes effect once the Certificate Revocation List (CRL) is updated and distributed.
 Depending on how your SCEP CA is configured, this process can take days.
 Note that if you use OCSP, revocation can be checked in real-time, although very few applications support OCSP for SCEP certificates.